fmedioni/SmartLists-Samples/README.md

 - Use of the RecordType field (if no record types are defined on Lead in your org, you need to delete the field definition SLHomeLeads_RecordType)
 - Use of the Owner field

-This list can be added to a Home Page
+This list can be added to the Home Page

+## SLSearchLeads: Search list for Leads

+This list includes:
+- Filters Panel for search mode
+- Records management parameters for search mode
+- Custom action on retrieved records for adding them to a campaign

+This list MUST be added to a Campaign Detail Page

 ## SLHomeApex: List based on an Apex Data Source